Scottyboa/Whisper-dev/Nyheter_EN.md

 ### Temporary capacity issues with Claude Opus 4.6 (AWS Bedrock)

-There are currently periods where **Claude Opus 4.6** on AWS Bedrock may be temporarily overloaded.
+There are currently periods where **Claude Sonnet/Opus 4.6** on AWS Bedrock may be temporarily overloaded.
 This can sometimes cause note generation to fail and return an error from AWS.

-If this happens, we recommend **temporarily using Claude Opus 4.5**, which is stable and produces very similar results.
+If this happens, we recommend **temporarily using Claude Sonnet/Opus 4.5**, which is stable and produces very similar results.

 This issue is related to capacity on AWS Bedrock and is **not caused by the app itself**.
 Once the load on Opus 4.6 normalizes, the model should work as expected again.